kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 			"""
 Next, you need to tell Snakemake how to submit SLURM jobs.
 I have written a short [Python script](https://github.com/kauralasoo/MTAT.03.239_Bioinformatics/blob/master/Snakemake_example/snakemake_submit_UT.py) for that and you should be able to use if without modifications.

-We are now almost rea ready to run Snakemake on the HPC
+We are now almost ready to run Snakemake on the HPC, but first we need to make a directory for the SLURM log files:

+	mkdir SlurmOut
+And then run Snakemake:

 	module load python-3.6.0 #Snakemake is installed under Python 3.6 snakemake --cluster snakemake_submit_UT.py -p out.txt --configfile config.yaml --jobs 100